Adepejustephen/Netflix-clone-with-reactJs/README.md

 # Welcome to my Netflix clone with ReactJs

-This project was styled with styled components  [preview](https://github.com/facebook/create-react-app). it
+This project was styled with styled components  [preview](https://github.com/facebook/create-react-app).